 Should you buy before or after an earnings report

-Evidence suggests that it makes no difference whether you buy a stock before or after earnings are announced.
+Evidence suggests that it makes no difference whether you buy a stock before or after earnings are announced (on aggregate).
 While there may be increased volatility following the release of an earnings report, on average, a stock’s share price does not rise or decline more after an earnings announcement than on any other day.
-There is no correlation between share price changes and whether the report beats or misses the earnings estimates.
+There is little correlation between share price changes and whether the report beats or misses the earnings estimates.

 When to sell after an earnings report

 The market is very erratic.
 You can’t just guess and expect a good result.
 The only way to know what works in the market is to test different ideas to find what works.
-So, to know when to sell after an earnings report, you have to make a specific testable strategy and back-test it to know if it has a statistical edge with positive expectancy.
+So, to know when to sell after an earnings report, you have to make a specific testable strategy and backtest it to know if it has a statistical edge with positive expectancy.
+Read here for why trading requires constant trading ideas.

 How do you trade based on earnings reports?